WICG/attribution-reporting-api/README.md

 Disclaimer: Adding or removing a single bit of data has large trade-offs in terms of user privacy and usability to advertisers:
-* Less bits is more private but less usable to avertisers
+* Less bits is more private but less usable to advertisers
-* More bits is less private but more usable to avertisers.
+* More bits is less private but more usable to advertisers.
 Browsers should concretely evaluate the trade-offs from these two perspectives before setting a limit.
 As such, this number is subject to change based on community feedback.
 Our encoding scheme should also